-For funding purposes, students will be considered as making satisfactory progress provided that they achieve the following benchmarks.
+For funding purposes, students will be considered as making satisfactory progress if they achieve the following benchmarks.
 The Director of Graduate Studies interprets and applies these rules in individual cases.
 Appeals of these interpretations or for exceptions should be made first to the Graduate Studies Committee, then the Chair, then the Dean of the Graduate School.

-- (1) Students must pass both comps, or successfully petition to remain in the Ph.D. program despite not passing comps.
-In general students must satisfy this requirement in the summer following the first year, unless a delay is granted by the department. - (2) Students must satisfy all major and minor field requirements, as well as the third-year summer paper and spring paper requirements, by the end of their third year. - (3) Students must defend their dissertation proposal by the end of the spring semester of their fourth year.
+(1) Students must pass both comps, or successfully petition to remain in the Ph.D. program despite not passing comps.
+In general students must satisfy this requirement in the summer following the first year unless a delay is granted by the department.

+(2) Students must satisfy all major and minor field requirements, as well as the third-year summer paper and spring paper requirements, by the end of their third year.

+(3) Students must defend their dissertation proposal by the end of their fourth year.

 (4) Students must prepare at least one application for external funding by the end of their fourth year, as certified by one or more faculty advisors.
-External funding sources can the NSF Graduate Research Fellowship (for domestic students) or similar fellowships from outside the US; summer or academic-year dissertation internships where you are paid to work on your own research, such as the Economic Club of Washington Fellowship or dissertation internships with the Federal Reserve; research grants to fund specific expenses, such as the NSF Doctoral Dissertation Improvement Grant; or working at an external organization with which the department has a shared funding arrangement, such as the Census Bureau.
+External funding sources can include the NSF Graduate Research Fellowship (for domestic students) or similar fellowships from outside the US; dissertation internships (such as those at the Federal Reserve) where you are paid to work on your own research; research grants to fund specific expenses, such as the NSF Doctoral Dissertation Improvement Grant; or working at the an institution with which the department has a shared funding arrangement, such as the Census Bureau.
 Applying for department or university support does not qualify as external funding.
 The Director of Graduate Studies will resolve any ambiguities about what qualifies as external funding.